 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and IRS are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 South Africa has sufficient stocks of RDTs and ACTs and has been adhering to Covid-19 sensitive guidelines when implementing malaria interventions.
-In preparation for the next spraying campaigns in September 2021, insecticides (pyrethroids and larvicides) have been ordered and are expected in the country before August 2021.
-KwaZulu Natal has enough DDT and will not order any more this year, whilst the other two provinces have some quantities from last year to start with before the ordered DDT arrives in November 2021
+Pyrethroids have been delivered for the IRS and the planned larviciding campaigns that have started in September 2021.
+All the three provinces (KwaZulu-Natal, Limpopo and Mpumalanga) have enough DDT to cover the whole spraying season with everything on track Vector Control Ensure the IRS commodities are procured in time for the 2021 IRS campaigns Q3 2021 Pyrethroids have been delivered for the IRS and the planned larviciding campaigns that have started in September 2021.
+All the three provinces (KwaZulu-Natal, Limpopo and Mpumalanga) have enough DDT to cover the whole spraying season with everything on track